JigglyTheDuck/docs/whitepaper.md

 ### Built-in Randomization

-There are 2 built-in mechanisms in the contract to make engagement more exciting:
+There are 2 built-in mechanisms in the contract to make engagement more exciting by adding unpredictability:

 1. Every non-valid trade (any trade that does not target a valid liquidity pool or specifies an invalid option) removes votes from the most popular choice.
 2. Each segment is initialized with a random set of votes in proportion to the last winning vote.